kensanata/just-halberds/Knives.md

 didn’t get the job: Urs the bully, with Status-3 (also an orphan but with slightly better Status) and Discipline-1 (which I just assigned).
-He’s not much of a boss, but there’s also Strength-8 (above average) and Brawling-1 (also assigned).
-If Discipline and Brawling are his only talents, he’s 18 years old, two years older than the new characters Alex and Berta are going to make.
+He’s not much of a boss, but there’s also Strength-8 (above average) and Brawl-1 (also assigned).
+If Discipline and Brawl are his only talents, he’s 18 years old, two years older than the new characters Alex and Berta are going to make.